 \subsection{Layout of the paper}

-\S\ref{background section} collects necessary background on the resolution property for stacks and Riemann-Roch theorems.
+\S\ref{background section} collects necessary background on the resolution property for stacks and Riemann--Roch theorems.
 In \S\ref{equivariant K-theory and Gysin maps background section} we study the equivariant $K$-theory of coherent sheaves on sheaf stacks and their equivariant Gysin maps. \S\ref{APOT section} defines equivariant almost perfect obstruction theories and their induced virtual structure sheaves and fundamental cycles.
-In \S\ref{RR APOT Section} we combine these ingredients to give a formula for the virtual Todd class and establish virtual Riemann-Roch theorems for almost perfect obstruction theories in the non-equivariant and equivariant cases.
+In \S\ref{RR APOT Section} we combine these ingredients to give a formula for the virtual Todd class and establish virtual Riemann--Roch theorems for almost perfect obstruction theories in the non-equivariant and equivariant cases.
 Finally, \S\ref{cos loc section} generalizes these results in the presence of a cosection of the obstruction sheaf.